Managing Your Toxic Release Inventory Reporting with ERA’s TRI Software

 TRI Reporting Regulation Background

-The programme was set up in the aftermath the Union Carbide Bhopal Disaster of 1984, with the aim of this reporting process being to ensure that US citizens have access to an up-to-date database of what hazardous chemicals are being stored and used in their communities.
+The program was set up in the aftermath the Union Carbide Bhopal Disaster of 1984, with the aim of this reporting process being to ensure that US citizens have access to an up-to-date database of what hazardous chemicals are being stored and used in their communities.

 The TRI reporting program compels businesses to report the storage and transfer of hazardous chemicals in their facilities to a strict 1 July deadline every year.
 Further empowered by the Pollution Prevention Act of 1990, the EPA assesses hazardous waste management activities in US businesses on an ongoing basis.